the-turing-way/the-turing-way/book/website/ethical-research/self-reflection/sr-prompts.md

 ## Questions about my own identity

-- What are my own GRACES?
-- How have my GRACES shaped my experiences of life?
-- How have my GRACES shaped the decisions that have led me to do what I do now?
-- What are the GRACES of my family and friends?
-  - What ideas and identities am I reguarly exposed to?
-- How much do I know about the ethical frameworks of different countries?
 - What is considered ethical in my culture, that other cultures may see differently?
+- What are my own {ref}`Social Graces<er-self-reflection-social-graces>`?
+- How have my Social Graces shaped my experiences of life?
+- How have my Social Graces shaped the decisions that have led me to do what I do now?
+- What are the Social Graces of my family and friends?
+  - Are there Graces where we vary a lot/little?

 ## Questions about my research environment